splynx/docs/files/en/administration/reports/future_charges/future_charges.md

 ![Future charges](1.png)

-This section displays a report of all future charges that will be charge to customer accounts according to their prescribed services.
-The report displays a date of charge, the transactions that will be charged relevant to the services, an amount of the charges, and a calculated total of the customers account balance after the charges will be applied.
+This section displays a report of all future charges that will be charged to customer accounts according to their prescribed services.
+The report displays the date of the charge, the transactions that will be charged relevant to the services, an amount of the charges, and a calculated total of the customers account balance after the charges will be applied.

 The report is presented in a table format as depicted below: